What is encephalitis?

 How is encephalitis spread?

-Primary encephalitis occurs when a virus directly infects the brain.
-Viruses that are carried by infected mosquitoes and ticks can cause primary encephalitis.
-Other viruses can cause an illness and then encephalitis can develop as a complication of the viral illness.
+Primary encephalitis occurs when a virus or other agent directly infects the brain.
+Viruses that are carried by infected mosquitoes and ticks can cause primary encephalitis; people can become sick after an infected mosquito or tick bites them.
+Sometimes encephalitis can develop as a complication of another illness.
 When encephalitis develops after another infection, it is called post-infectious encephalitis.
-Post-infectious encephalitis most commonly follows a bout of chickenpox, mumps, or measles.
+Post-infectious encephalitis most commonly follows illness with chickenpox, mumps, or measles.

 What are the symptoms of encephalitis?

-Encephalitis frequently causes headache, fever, confused thinking, seizures, or problems with vision, speech, or movement.
-Infants and young children might have nausea, vomiting, body stiffness, constant crying, and poor feeding.
+Encephalitis can cause headache, fever, neck stiffness, or seizures.
+It can also cause problems with seeing, talking, or moving around.
+Infants and young children might have vomiting, body stiffness, constant crying, and poor feeding.

 How soon after exposure do symptoms appear?

 Encephalitis can occur within two to three weeks after a viral illness.
-Symptoms begin within a few days to one or two weeks after the bite from an infected mosquito.
+Symptoms begin within a few days to a few weeks after the bite from an infected mosquito or tick.

 How is encephalitis diagnosed?

 Medical evaluation and special tests are needed to confirm the diagnosis.
+Tests could include a spinal tap (lumbar puncture), brain scans, electroencephalogram (EEG) or blood tests.
 Anyone with a severe headache, fever, and altered mental status should seek medical care immediately.

 What is the treatment for encephalitis?